 \subsection{Problem definition}

-Our objective is to simultaneously create dynamic epistemic logic problems and their corresponding textual representations, allowing us to develop natural language problems in a \textsc{(Premise, Hypothesis, Label)} format.
+Our objective is to simultaneously create dynamic epistemic logic problems and their corresponding natural language representations, with a \textsc{(Premise, Hypothesis, Label)} format.

-An epistemic logic problem can be constructed using the following components: \paragraph{Agents:} A set of $N$ individuals, each assigned an arbitrary name. \paragraph{Predicates:} A set of boolean predicates.
-In this case, we use $N$ predicates, one corresponding to each agent (e.g., \textit{Alice has mud on her head}). \paragraph{Observabilities} describe each agent's initial knowledge of predicate values.
-We represent observabilities with an $N{\times}N$ matrix, $\mathcal{O}$.
-If $\mathcal{O}_{i,j}{=}1$, it means that agent $i$ initially knows whether predicate $j$ is true. \paragraph{Announcements:} A list of expressions (predicates or agent knowledge about predicates) that are shared to all agents.
-Announcements are made sequentially, and each new announcement can change what the agents know, even if the same announcement is repeated twice. \paragraph{Hypothesis:} An expression that may contain predicates and knowledge of agents about particular expressions after the announcements, given the agents, observabilities, and announcements combined into a premise.
+An epistemic logic problem can be decomposed into the following components: \paragraph{Agents:} A set of $N$ individuals, each assigned a different arbitrary name. \paragraph{Predicates:} A set of Boolean predicates.
+Here, we use $N$ predicates, one corresponding to each agent (e.g., \textit{Alice has mud on her head}). \paragraph{Observabilities:} The description of each agent's initial knowledge of the predicate values.
+We represent observabilities with a boolean matrix $\mathcal{O}$ of size $N{\times}N$, where $\mathcal{O}_{i,j}{=}1$ means that agent $i$ initially knows whether predicate $j$ is true. \paragraph{Announcements:} A list of expressions (predicates or agent knowledge about predicates) that are shared to all agents.
+Announcements are made sequentially, and each new announcement can change what the agents know, even if it is the same announcement is repeated twice. \paragraph{Hypothesis:} An expression that may contain predicates and knowledge of agents about particular expressions after the announcements, given the agents, observabilities, and announcements grouped into a premise.